Stewardship & Giving

 How Do I Know What To Give?

-One way to determine the pledge that is right for you is by considering your annual income and then identifying which percentage of that amount might be appropriate as a weekly gift.
-This approach allows you to consider how your pledge commitment corresponds to your other weekly expenses.
+One way to determine the annual gift that is right for you is by considering your annual income and then identifying which percentage of that amount might be appropriate as a weekly gift.
+This approach allows you to consider how your commitment corresponds to your other weekly expenses.

-The majority of our pledges in our congregation fall within the $1,000-$5,000 range, but we have leadership gifts that range from $5,000 and $20,000.
+The majority of the Estimates of Gving in our congregation fall within the $1,000-$5,000 range, but we have leadership gifts that range from $5,000 to $20,000.
 Nearly 80% of our budget income comes from our church families.
-We leverage the dollars that we have with volunteer hours that allow us to benefit many times over from the gifts which we receive.
+We leverage the dollars that we have with volunteer hours that allow us to benefit many times over from the gifts that we receive.

-To make sound financial plans, one must take into account their own needs and those of family, as well as commitments to church and charities.
-God calls us to not only be faithful stewards now, but also to join the mission into the future.
+To make sound financial plans, one must take into account one’s own needs and those of family, as well as commitments to church and charities.
+God calls us to be faithful stewards now, but also to support the church’s mission and ministries in the future.

 Life income gifts include gift annuities, pooled fund, and charitable remainder trusts.
 All provide the donor with income for life.
-Again, following the donors death, the remaining principle of the gift is paid to the charity designated in the donor's agreement.
+Following the donors death, the remaining principal of the gift is paid to the charity designated in the donor's agreement.

 We welcome your inquiries concerning Planned Giving Program at First Congregational Church of West Tisbury.
-Appointments can be arranged to talk about the many ways one may share their love for this church and help to brighten the lives of the generations to follow.
+Appointments can be arranged through the Church Office (508-693-2842) to talk about the many ways you can share your love for this church and help to brighten the lives of generations to come.